Utkarsh9june/Utkarsh9june/README.md

 <a href="https://www.linkedin.com/in/utkarsh-goyal-83339a191/" target="blank"><img align="center" src="https://img.shields.io/badge/LinkedIn-UtkarshGoyal-blue">  </a>

 #Talking about Personal Stuffs:
-- 🔭 I’m currently studying in Ajay kumar garg engineering college
+- 🔭 I’m currently working in SHL as a Software Engineer.
-- 🌱 I’m currently learning MERN Stack and DSA.
+- 🌱 I’m currently building GenAI Full Stack web applications.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: utkarshgoyal648@gmail.com;